PHC rejects KP govt's request to form judicial commission on May 9 incidents

 Pakistan

-Application is a violation of Rules of Business of 1985 of the provincial government
+Application is said to be violation of Rules of Business of 1985 of provincial government

 PESHAWAR (Dunya News) – The Peshawar High Court (PHC) on Friday rejected the Khyber Pakhtunkhwa government’s request to form a judicial commission on May 9 incidents.